simon-glitch/simon-glitch.github.io/Minesweeper/design.md

             number of clusters of a certain size composed of a certain tile

 interaction
-    keyboard controls
+    data
+        selected cell
+            (keeps track of which cell is currently selected OR was last selected; will default to the "first" cell) is selected
+            whether the selected cell is actually selected *you can use this to toggle selection* keyboard controls
         w-a-s-d to move
+            moves from the current selected cell
+        space bar
+            toggle cell selection
         r for sure flag
         f for unsure flag
         c for sure clear